 Andrew Kaye Poster Prize

 Applicants for the Andrew Kaye Poster Prize must be registrars, residents, medical students, SET trainees, allied health professionals or equivalent.
 Consultant neurosurgeons are not eligible to apply for the Prize.
 Applicants for the Prize must have submitted an abstract for the Annual Scientific Meeting.
-The abstract must be selected by the Research Committee for a poster.
+The Research Committee will consider the abstracts submitted and select the top six ranked applicants to present a poster for the Prize.
+If two or more applicants are ranked equally, the number of finalists will be increased to accommodate the equally ranked applicants.
 The poster must be displayed in the designated display area and must remain on display for the duration of the Annual Scientific Meeting.
 The author of the poster must be personally present at the Annual Scientific Meeting.
 A panel will be appointed to score the poster presentations.
 Each applicant selected for a poster will be allocated a judging time slot for their poster.
-During the allocated judging time slot, the applicant must remain beside their poster and will be required to provide a maximum two-minute poster side presentation and then answer any questions from the panel.
+During the allocated judging time slot, the applicant must remain beside their poster and will be required to provide a maximum three-minute poster side presentation and then answer any questions from the panel.

 The Prize will be for $1,000 with the winner announced during the Annual Scientific Meeting.